Aeroluna/LunaCoopMod/README.md

   - Changed visual effect.
   - Changed damage from ranged to spell (ignores armor).

-Changes Magrail Munitions from a low-dps nuke to a CC ability to further reinforce the Marauder's role as a support frontliner.
+Changes Magrail Munitions from a nuke to a CC ability to further reinforce the Marauder's role as a support frontliner.

 - Reduced the cooldown of Covert Banshee's Rocket Barrage ability from 15 seconds to 10 seconds.
 - Reduced the cooldown of Spec Ops Ghost's Snipe ability from 30 seconds to 10 seconds.